-For most of you, the word “Buick” doesn’t immediately conjure up images of performance-oriented neck-snapping power as the luxury brand has become far more synonymous with SUV safety and fuddy-duddy fashion sense than anything else.
+For most of you, the word “Buick” doesn’t immediately conjure up images of performance-oriented neck-snapping power as the luxury brand has become far more synonymous with SUV safety.

 But believe it or not, performance has long been a huge part of Buick’s DNA.
 Even since its earliest days, the tri-shield badge ushered forth insanely quick cars that were revolutionary for their time.
 From stripped-down convertible race cars to iconic muscle cars, Buick engines have long pushed the pioneers of motorsports that much faster toward victory.